 Not all commutes are born equal when it comes to London Underground lines.
 Some are are hotter than others, some lines have older trains than others, and some lines are faster than others.
 So what is the truth when it comes to the busiest Tube line?

-Part of the problem is that we don’t have all the data – the beautiful, cold, hard data – we need to make this calculation properly, because TfL doesn’t divulge everything.
-So though you can publicly access a very nerdy document called the London Underground Performance Data Almanac, which is published every year with juicy stats about ‘lost customer hours’ and ‘number of engineering runs’ and suchlike, the data on passenger journeys is rather lacking.
+Part of the problem is that we don’t have all the data we need to make this calculation properly because TfL doesn’t divulge everything.
+So though you can publicly access a very nerdy document called the London Underground Performance Data Almanac, which is published every year with stats about ‘lost customer hours’ and ‘number of engineering runs’ and suchlike, the data on passenger journeys is rather lacking.

-The document will tell you that there were 1,377,850,000 journeys made on the London Underground network in 2016-17; but it won’t break down that data for you by individual line.
-Which is rather annoying.
+The document will tell you that there were X journeys made on the London Underground network in 20XX–XX; but it won’t break down that data for you by individual line.

 It wasn’t always this way, though.

 You can still find archived copies of this document from previous years, in which these figures are given.
 The last set of figures we have are old, and show a total of 1.170 billion journeys across the London Underground network, broken down into individual lines.

 This will tell you which line was the busiest in overall terms – how many journeys were taken on it – which runs as follows, from busiest Tube line to least-used.